anchal-physics/mdsh5/README.md

   --reread_data         Will overwrite on existing data for corresponding data entries in out_file.
 Default behavior is to skip readingpointnames whose data is present.
   -v, --verbose         Print verbose messages
   -c, --config CONFIG   Configuration file containing shot_numbers, trees, point_names, server, and other settings.
 If provided, corresponding command line arguments are ignored.
+  --configTemplate      If provided, configuration templates will be copied to current directory.
+All
+                        other arguments will be ignored.

 ```
+Note that you can get configuration templates by using --configTemplate option and learn more by reading those files.

 For queries, contanct Anchal Gupta (guptaa@fusion.gat.com).

 ## Required ssh configurations